lf-lang/rfcs/text/0002-rfc-process.md

 [Lingua Franca RFCs]: #lf-rfcs

-The "RFC" (request for comments) process is intended to provide a consistent and controlled path for changes to Lingua Franca (such as new features) so that all stakeholders can be confident about the direction of the project.
+The "RFC" (request for comments) process is a framework for managing both historical and planned changes within the LF community.
+The record of active RFCs tells the story of our project, our technology and our thought process.
+We believe in an honest dialog between all contributors and stakeholders within the community.

 Many changes, including bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.
-Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the Lingua Franca community.
+However, some changes are more substantial and we ask to put them through a bit of a design process.
+In particular, changes that impact other contributors or stakeholders in the LF community or changes that considerably change the user experience.

+## Goals and Non-Goals

+### Goals

+- Create a platform for proposing ideas and features, receiving feedback and suggestions for improvement, and quickly iterating towards an improved design.
+  Timely is more important than perfect.
+- Establish a record of the relevant design considerations and decisions.
+This is an important piece of documentation as it allows us to find and reference past design considerations and is a valuable resource for newcomers in the team.
+- Provide a process for producing a consensus among the contributors and stakeholders directly affected by the proposed change.
+For substantial changes to the semantics or the textual and graphical syntax of the language, the community as a whole should be involved.
+- Make submitting RFCs enjoyable.
+Ideally the RFC process should be perceived as a supporting tool that helps submitters to asses the feasibility of an idea early on (before sinking time into an implementation) and by helping to improve the design.

+### Non-Goals

+- Slowing down development unnecessarily, creating significant overhead, or requiring wide consensus on every decision.
+The process should be flexible enough to adapt to the concrete scope and impact of a proposal and only require a wide consensus for changes that impact large parts of the community.
+- Specification or even standardization of language features and interfaces.
+If we decide to create specifications for certain aspects of the language and the infrastructure, this is should be done in another process, as specification incurs a considerably larger overhead.
+Assuming that we establish a specification process, RFCs could still play a role in it, e.g., for early discussion of additions to the specification.
+- Discussing complete implementations.
+For this we have PRs.

 ## Table of Contents
 [Table of Contents]: #table-of-contents